CoreNeuroHub/herdlinx-saas/documentation/TEST_CASES.md

 **Expected Result:**
 - Feedlot is created successfully
 - Success message displayed
-- Feedlot appears in feedlot hub
+- Feedlot appears in your feedlots
 - Feedlot code is unique and uppercase

 **Test Data:**